Violent Crime Lawyer in San Antonio on Homicide Cases

 No crime is more serious under Texas law than homicide.
 San Antonio homicide attorneys Christine & Mario Del Prado understand how concerned you must be if you are facing such charges.
 The penalty in a homicide conviction can mean any years of incarceration—or even capital punishment.
-This is why you need legal representation that is second to none.
+This is why you need a Violent Crime Lawyer in San Antonio that is second to none.

 Texas Laws on Homicide